kadena-community/kadena.js/.changeset/grumpy-jars-grab.md

 '@kadena/kadena-cli': minor
 ---

-Implement "add" sub command as part of account command
+Feat: "add-manual" and "add-from-wallet" sub command as part of account command